SenselessCoding/PDO/README.md

 ### Delete
 Typo in your insert?
 It's time to add a delete method!<br>
-Just before your closing tag of the ``table row`` in your table add following:
+Just before your closing tag of the ``table row`` in your table, add following:
 ```php
               echo "<td>
                       <form action='delete.php' method='POST' style='display:inline-block;'>